open-compensation-token-license/license-token-website/wikisrc/nft-and-video-content.md

 ### Environmental Concerns

 The environmental impact of blockchain technology, particularly the energy consumption of proof-of-work systems like Ethereum, has been a major point of criticism.
 While Ethereum has shifted to a proof-of-stake system to reduce energy consumption, the broader blockchain ecosystem still grapples with sustainability concerns.
 For NFTs in video content to gain traction, the industry must prioritize eco-friendly practices and technologies.
+Explore [sustainable blockchain practices](https://www.license-token.com/wiki/sustainable-blockchain-practices).

 ### Market Volatility